Changissnz/nu_merchant_principal/README.md

 An alliance's utility of concocted definitions is frequently for constructive purposes; the definitions serve as units to build for their system of holistic and component-wise choice.
-Here is where the idea of passive control can be a factor in the alliance's modus operandi.
+Here is where the idea of passive control injects itself into the alliance's modus operandi.
+There is an alliance, and the alliance was able to persist by the unity of their participants.
+The alliance was able to make constructive uses of their chosen definitions for a system with possibly evolutionary capabilities.